thequeenbeebs/blaire-oumaima-phase-1-project/README.md

-# To Do List!
+# To Do List
-* create seed data
+* create some sort of exit screen?
-* develop methods that answer questions about the data
-* continue learning about scraping/APIs
-* figure out how CLI works
+* formatting
+* waiting to hear back from eBay API registration

 # Module One Final Project Guidelines